With Brexit deal down, UK lawmakers have 2 more choices

 Extending the timeframe for Brexit would require approval from all 27 remaining EU member countries.
 They have an opportunity to grand such a request at a March 21-22 summit in Brussels.
 But the rest of the EU is reluctant to postpone Brexit beyond the late May elections for the EU's legislature, the European Parliament.

-The EU said Tuesday that Britain needs to provide "a credible justification" for any delay.
+The EU said Tuesday that Britain needed to provide "a credible justification" for any delay.

-CRISIS DEFERRED
+CONTINUING CRISIS

-Whatever Parliament decides, it will not end Britain's Brexit crisis.
+Whatever Parliament decides this week, it won't end Britain's Brexit crisis.
 Both lawmakers and the public remain split between backers of a clean break from the EU and those who favor continuing a close relationship through a post-Brexit trade deal or by reversing the June 2016 decision to leave.

 May is unwilling to abandon her hard-won Brexit agreement and might try to put it to Parliament a third time, although the latest margin of defeat makes that tricky.